-- (h) Ownership of property in Indiana and outside of Indiana. - The residence claimed by the student on loan applications, federal income tax returns, and other documents. - (j) The place of the student's summer employment, attendance at summer school, or vacation. - (k) The student's future plans including committed place of future employment or future studies. - (l) Admission to a licensed profession in Indiana. - (m) Membership in civic, community, and other organizations in Indiana or elsewhere. - (n) All present and intended future connections or contacts outside of Indiana. - (o) The facts and documents pertaining to the person's past and existing status as a student. - (p) Parents' tax returns and other information, particularly when emancipation is claimed. - The fact that a person pays taxes and votes in the state does not in itself establish residence, but will be considered as hereinbefore set forth. - 6.
-The Registrar or the person fulfilling those duties on each campus shall classify each student as resident or nonresident and may require proof of all relevant facts.
-The burden of proof is upon the student making a claim to a resident student status. - 7.
-A Standing Committee on Residence shall be appointed by the President of the University and shall include two (2) students from among such as may be nominated by the student body presidents of one or more of the campuses of the University.
-If fewer than four are nominated, the President may appoint from among students not nominated. - 8.
-A student who is not satisfied by the determination of the Registrar has the right to lodge a written appeal with the Standing Committee on Residence within 30 days of receipt of written notice of the Registrar's determination which Committee shall review the appeal in a fair manner and shall afford to the student a personal hearing upon written request.
+(h) Ownership of property in Indiana and outside of Indiana.

+- (i) The residence claimed by the student on loan applications, federal income tax returns, and other documents. - (i) The place of the student's summer employment, attendance at summer school, or vacation. - (k) The student's future plans including committed place of future employment or future studies. (l) Admission to a licensed profession in Indiana.

+(m) Membership in civic, community, and other organizations in Indiana or elsewhere. (n) All present and intended future connections or contacts outside of Indiana. (o) The facts and documents pertaining to the person's past and existing status as a student. (p) Parents' tax returns and other information, particularly when emancipation is claimed.
+5. The fact that a person pays taxes and votes in the state does not in itself establish residence, but will be considered as hereinbefore set forth.
+6. The Registrar or the person fulfilling those duties on each campus shall classify each student as resident or nonresident and may require proof of all relevant facts.
+The burden of proof is upon the student making a claim to a resident student status.
+7. A Standing Committee on Residence shall be appointed by the President of the University and shall include two (2) students from among such as may be nominated by the student body presidents of one or more of the campuses of the University.
+If fewer than four are nominated, the President may appoint from among students not nominated.
+8. A student who is not satisfied by the determination of the Registrar has the right to lodge a written appeal with the Standing Committee on Residence within 30 days of receipt of written notice of the Registrar's determination which Committee shall review the appeal in a fair manner and shall afford to the student a personal hearing upon written request.
 A student may be represented by counsel at such hearing.
 The Committee shall report its determination to the student in writing.
-If no appeal is taken within the time provided herein, the decision of the

-- Registrar shall be final and binding.
+If no appeal is taken within the time provided herein, the decision of the Registrar shall be final and binding.
+9. The Standing Committee on Residence is authorized to classify a student as a resident student, though not meeting the specific requirements herein set forth, if such student's situation presents unusual circumstances and the individual classification is within the general scope of these Rules.
+The decision of the Committee shall be final and shall be deemed equivalent to a decision of the Trustees of Indiana University.